realXtend/doc/arch_article/avapp.rst

 to change and synchronize the animation states so and finally a Script component to implement the functionality of a single avatar.
-Additionally, the main application script is also executed on the client, where it only adds a function to toggle between the default free look camera and new camera which follows the avatar.
+Additionally, the main application script is also executed on the client, where it adds a new camera which follows the avatar and a keybinding to toggle between the camera modes.

 Handling new client connections on the server: